sekika/sekika.github.io/_posts/2020-01-03-DrawCartesianGraph.md

 var ctx = c.getContext('2d');
 ctx.font = "20px serif"; // Font of the text
 ctx.lineWidth = 1; // Line width
-ctx.width = c.width; // Width of the canvas
-ctx.height = c.height; // Height of the canvas

 // Set Cartesian coodinate system for the graph (GC)
 // Origin of GC with respect to canvas coordinate = (ctx.originX, ctx.originY)